Could a longer clomid regimen boost IVF success for women with low egg supply?

 Summary

-This study compares a longer course of Clomid (a fertility drug) to the standard 5-day protocol for ovarian stimulation in women with diminished ovarian reserve undergoing IVF.
-The goal is to see if the longer protocol can increase the number of mature eggs retrieved while reducing the number of injections and overall cost.
-About 120 participants will be randomly assigned to one of the two protocols.
+This study compares a longer course of the fertility drug Clomid against the standard short course for women with diminished ovarian reserve undergoing IVF.
+The goal is to see if the extended protocol leads to more mature eggs retrieved while reducing the number of injections and overall cost.
+120 participants will be randomly assigned to one of the two protocols.

 Get updates